Kruti-Ritul/Proactively/README.md

 ## Overview

-Proactively is a React Native application designed to provide users with an interactive and dynamic mobile experience.
+The Cloned application is a React Native application designed to provide users with an interactive and dynamic mobile experience.
 The app incorporates notifications, animations, and custom navigation features, ensuring a seamless and engaging user experience.

 The application includes functionality such as user authentication, health tracking inputs, and dynamic background animations.